 No, summer benefits for Sun Valley or Snowbasin season passes with summer benefits are only valid at those respective resorts.

 Auto Renew is the most convenient way to automatically renew your season pass every year, while guaranteeing next season’s lowest price and the best benefits.
-When you sign-up for Auto Renew you will be charged $49 up front in mid-April and the balance in mid-September.
-If you sign up for the auto-renew program this season, your pass will automatically renew next March for the following season unless you withdraw from the program before the initial charge.
+When you sign-up for Auto Renew you will be charged $49 up front on or around mid-April and the balance in mid-September.
+If you sign up for the auto-renew program this season, your pass will automatically renew next April for the following season unless you withdraw from the program before the initial charge.
 For more information on how the process works and which passes qualify, visit the benefits section of epicpass.com.

 No, Epic Pass, Epic Local Pass, and Epic Day Pass resort charge is only available at Vail Resorts owned and operated resorts.